mmowers/superpivot/README.md

 a plot, you'll have to select the columns to use for x-axis and y-axis.
 In addition you have these widgets:
 * Data Source: Enter a path to a properly formatted csv file (see below).
-The path is relative to the root of this repo, but absolute paths may be entered as well, e.g. 'C:/somefolder/somefile.csv'
+The path is relative to the root of this repo, but absolute paths may be entered as well, e.g. 'C:/somefolder/somefile.csv'.
+Make sure that there are column headers for each column in the csv file and no row labels.
 * Chart Type: Select Scatter, Line, Bar, or Area
 * Group X by: Select a column to group the x-axis (if both x-axis and grouping columns are discrete).
 * Y-axis aggregation: You may aggregate y-axis data if it is numeric.
 "Sum" is currently the only option.